MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-admins-users-see.md

 **More information for this scenario:**

--   For more information about how Azure RMS works with Exchange Online, see [Exchange Online and Exchange Server](office-apps-services-support.md#exchange-online-and-exchange-server) section from [How applications support Azure Rights Management](applications-support.md).
+-   For more information about how Azure RMS works with Exchange Online, see [Exchange Online and Exchange Server](office-apps-services-support.md#exchange-online-and-exchange-server) section from [How applications support the Azure Rights Management service](applications-support.md).

 -   For step-by-step instructions to configure Exchange Online for Azure RMS, see the [Exchange Online: IRM Configuration](../deploy-use/configure-office365.md#exchange-online-irm-configuration) from [Configuring applications for Azure Rights Management](../deploy-use/configure-applications.md).